sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-03/fiori-ios-scpms-teched19-03.md

 ---
-title: Implement the Overview View Controller to display customers and products
+title: Implement Overview View Controller to Display Data
-description: Use the Swift programming language and the SAP Cloud Platform SDK for iOS SDK to implement data loading and displaying of data in a Table View.
-Also you will add Table View Section Headers and Footers to give the data more structure and a nice clean UI.
+description: Use the Swift programming language and the SAP Cloud Platform SDK for iOS to implement data loading and displaying of data in a Table View.
 auto_validation: true
 primary_tag: products>sap-cloud-platform-sdk-for-ios
 tags: [  tutorial>beginner, operating-system>ios, topic>mobile, topic>odata, products>sap-cloud-platform, products>sap-cloud-platform-sdk-for-ios ]